Smart Mode

 Security

 Code intelligence features are provided by components called backends.
 Architecturally, they are separate from other components, so they may run both locally or remotely.
-Fleet identifies two types of backends:
+Fleet identifies the following types of backends:

 IntelliJ IDEA-based – a headless instance of IntelliJ IDEA with plugins.